P34br41n/P34br41n.github.io/_pages/Tools/index.md

 Any tool I use on the daily or have used one day back in the 90s will end up here.

 ## Frameworks
-It's an all-in-one thing, beter check them out!
+It's an all-in-one thing, better check them out!

 [click me!](./Frameworks/)